 Protect British Woodland from Imported Diseases

 Our British ash trees are currently suffering an epidemic of ash dieback disease which is estimated to kill 80% of UK ash over the next 10 years and will cost our economy around £15billion.
 Ash dieback is a fungal disease which was first found in Asia but is widely believed to have come to the UK via ash imported from infected areas of Europe until importing it was banned in 2012.
-Reducing imports reduces the risk of other diseases being introduced to our ecosystem.

 Avoid Import Fees and Delays Post-Brexit